 ❓ FAQ

 Yes, Libby's pumpkin puree is vegan, since the only ingredient is: pumpkin.
-Their pumpkin pie filling is not vegan, though.
+Their pre-mixed pumpkin pie filling is not vegan, though.

 💜 More recipes you'll love